Akshar-code/Social-Network-Analysis-on-Twitter/README.md

 4. Create a word cloud of the words to represent the dominance of words
 5. Use different libraries in R to perform sentiment analysis on the tweets
 6. Rate the tweets on 10 emotional polarities and represent in the form of a Histogram

+I have taken a lot of inspiration and code from https://www.youtube.com/channel/UCuWECsa_za4gm7B3TLgeV_A :)